kmittle/Grasp-Detection-NBMOD/README.md

 Unlike the renowned Cornell dataset, the NBMOD dataset differs in that its backgrounds are no longer simple whiteboards.
 The NSS and MOS subsets comprise a substantial number of images with noise, where this noise corresponds to interfering objects unrelated to the target objects for grasping detection.

-To enhance the task of grasp detection, we propose a novel mechanism called Rotation Anchor Mechanism (RAM) and design three detection network architectures: RARA (network with Rotation Anchor and Region Attention), RAST (network with Rotation Anchor and Semi Transformer), and RAGT (network with Rotation Anchor and Global Transformer).
+To enhance the task of grasp detection, we propose a novel mechanism called **RAM** (Rotation Anchor Mechanism) and design three detection network architectures: **RARA** (network with Rotation Anchor and Region Attention), **RAST** (network with Rotation Anchor and Semi Transformer), and **RAGT** (network with Rotation Anchor and Global Transformer).
 These architectures aim to improve the accuracy and robustness of grasp detection by incorporating rotation anchor-based methods and attention mechanisms.

 # Download NBMOD and model weights